 Regina is the capital of Saskatchewan, Canada and the second-largest city in the province after Saskatoon.
 Regina was recently named one of the best mid-sized Canadian cities in which to live.
-In 2015, Regina has an estimated population of 193,000, which makes it the 24th largest city in Canada.
+In 2015, Regina had an estimated population of 193,000, which made it the 24th largest city in Canada.

-Regina's city proper has an estimated population of 193,000 with a population density of 1,327 people per square kilometer (3,438/square mile).
+Regina's city proper has an estimated population of 236,481 as of the 2016 Canadian Census with a population density of 1,327 people per square kilometer (3,438 per square mile).
 The larger metropolitan area has a population of 233,000, which is the 18th largest in Canada.

 Regina has the 7th highest population of Aboriginal people in Canada at 8.3% of the city's population.
 Among the Aboriginals, most are First Nations (9,200) or Metis (6,000).